codenio/Mock.GPIO/README.md

 # Mock.GPIO
 Mock Library for RPI.GPIO python Library

-Mock.GPIO is a python library that supports development of software/program and to debug them outside RPi (eg: ubuntu ). it can be intergrated along with any generic application/program/software.
+Mock.GPIO is a python library that supports development of software/program and to debug them outside RPi (eg: ubuntu ).
+It can be intergrated along with any generic application/program/software.

-it help in making your program/application run seamlessly both outside and inside RPi by
+It helps in making your programm/application run seamlessly, both outside and inside RPi by
-- Printing the intended actions (without GUI) for debugging, when executed outside RPi
+- printing the intended actions (without GUI) for debugging, when executed outside RPi
-- Works exactly as intended in an actual RPi without a need for code change.
+- works exactly as intended in an actual RPi without a need for code change.

-The easiest way to use this package is to install using pip3 for python 3
+The easiest way to use this package is to install using pip3 for python3

 ```bash
 $ sudo pip3 install Mock.GPIO